NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

-Through my research and study for the achievement of this particular objective, I have now gained an in depth understanding of the significance of legislation and policies relative to ensuring sustainability in the environmental flows and green sites.
-As my supplementary evidence reveals, I have greatly benefitted from my evaluation of the ETA construction project and CEEQUAL evaluation that included analysis of such legislation.
+Through my research and study to achieve this particular objective, I have gained an in-depth understanding of the significance of legislation and policies relative to ensuring sustainability in the environmental flows and green sites.
+As my supplementary evidence reveals, I have greatly benefitted from my evaluation of the ETA construction project and CEEQUAL evaluation, including an analysis of such legislation.

-I plan to further extend my knowledge base regarding policies and legislation relative to planning systems in the construction industry through research and studies.
-There is a need to understand the significance of undertaking best practices that contribute to sustainable development in every sphere of the community at each level or echelon.
-The government organizations and sustainability development committees have formulated legislation and policies to ensure environment friendly procedures but it is primarily the responsibility of the population at large to implement such practices and cultivate a deeper realization of the need to promote sustainability.
+I plan to extend my knowledge base regarding policies and legislation relative to planning systems in the construction industry through research and studies.
+There is a need to understand the significance of undertaking best practices that contribute to sustainable development in every community sphere at each level or echelon.
+Government organizations and sustainability development committees have formulated legislation and policies to ensure environment-friendly procedures.
+Still, it is primarily the responsibility of the population at large to implement such practices and cultivate a deeper realization of the need to promote sustainability.

-Within the construction industry stakeholders play a major role on the sustainability development (Sexton, 2000).
-The stakeholders normally participate to influence the level of sustainability importance and criteria during the feasibility stage (Ding, 2007).
-Sustainability development objectives are always on periphery understanding and behavior of the stakeholder.
+Within the construction industry, stakeholders play a major role in sustainability development (Sexton, 2000).
+The stakeholders normally influence the level of sustainability importance and criteria during the feasibility stage (Ding, 2007).
+Sustainability development objectives are always on the periphery of understanding and behaviour of the stakeholders.

-Most literatures resources discuss the influence of the stakeholders on the progression and promotion of the sustainability.
-The lack of effective coordination between the design firms, contractor, and the client, is considered as a barrier to develop a sustainable development.
-However the client plays the key role since he is primarily accountable for building of the team and the payment of fees.
+Most literature resources discuss the influence of the stakeholders on the progression and promotion of sustainability.
+The lack of effective coordination between the design firms, contractors, and clients is considered a barrier to developing sustainable development.
+However, the client plays a key role since he is primarily accountable for building the team and paying fees.

 The issue of linking stakeholders (Client, investor, designer, contractor, suppliers, Operations/maintenance/ management) is one of the key points if we need to promote and encourage sustainability development.
-For instance, the project “A470 Lledr Valley Improvement” overall, demonstrated a good Sustainability consideration feasibility featured in various aspects, but in my opinion the most important factor was the establishment of good relations between the project’s partners, which would facilitate and encourage the team to succeed in areas like careful design and programming.
-This can be accomplished through many of the construction and engineering contracts (NEC), however, an important aspect is the type of management model and procurement systems being applied for the project.
-For example, an NEC contract with Design and Build systems is selected for a project, the contractor may assume the responsibility as well as the risk of undertaking the design as well as conduction of the project.
-However, if the sustainability aspects and overall management are set as the priority, the contract type must be tailored to management contract, where management responsibilities are shared among the different teams and the stakeholder of the project (Mendler and William, 2000).
+For instance, the project “A470 Lledr Valley Improvement” overall demonstrated a good Sustainability consideration feasibility featured in various aspects.
+Still, in my opinion, the most important factor was the establishment of good relations between the project’s partners, which would facilitate and encourage the team to succeed in areas like careful design and programming.
+This can be accomplished through many construction and engineering contracts (NEC).
+However, an important aspect is the management model and procurement systems being applied to the project.
+For example, suppose an NEC contract with Design and Build Systems is selected for a project.
+In that case, the contractor may assume the responsibility and risk of undertaking the design and conducting the project.
+However, suppose the sustainability aspects and overall management are prioritised.
+In that case, the contract type must be tailored to the management contract, where management responsibilities are shared among the project's different teams and stakeholders (Mendler and William, 2000).

 Martin Guy Sexton, 2000, Sustainable Built Environments and Construction Activity through Dynamic Research Agendas, April 2000.